AmericanSquid/K3AYV-s-MeshBot/README.md

 ## License

-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute the code as needed, while giving credit to the original author.
+This project is licensed under the GNU Affero General Public License (AGPL).
+See the LICENSE file for more information.

 Happy Meshing! 🎙️